Ceroc: Events

-Freestyles and Tea Dances
+Freestyles and tea dances

-As well as regular class nights, most Ceroc franchises put on special events, termed 'Freestyles', on Fridays, Saturdays, and Sundays.
-Sunday freestyles are termed 'tea dances' and are often held in the afternoon rather than evening.
-Some freestyle events begin with an 'icebreaker' class, usually at an intermediate level as beginners are unlikely to attend freestyles.
+As well as regular class nights, most Ceroc franchises put on special events, termed Freestyles, on Fridays, Saturdays, and Sundays.
+Sunday freestyles are termed tea dances and are often held in the afternoon rather than evening.
+Some freestyle events begin with an icebreaker class, usually at an intermediate level as beginners are unlikely to attend freestyles.

-A typical Saturday night freestyle would begin at either 8pm or 9pm and run until between 12midnight and 2am.
-Freestyles are usually held at larger venues such as town halls, and often have two rooms: the Main Room, usually the largest room playing up tempo music between 100 and 150BPM; and often a 'Blues Room' or 'Chillout' room, playing slower music between 80 and 110BPM, allowing for slower dancing focusing more on connection, interpretation and musicality.
+A typical Saturday night freestyle begins at either 8 or 9pm and runs until between midnight and 2am.
+Freestyles are usually held at larger venues such as town halls, and often have two rooms: the Main Room, usually the largest room playing up tempo music between 100 and 150 BPM; and often a 'Blues Room' or 'Chillout' room, playing slower music between 80 and 110 BPM, allowing for slower dancing focusing more on connection, interpretation and musicality.